chini007/webm-containers-devops/README.md

-# webm-azure-devops
+# webm-containers-devops
-Use this project to create an Azure pipeline for building, testing, and deploying a docker image of webMethods Microservices Runtime.
+Use this project to create as example for bringing solutions into containers.
+This repository provides sample on how to run the CI/CD process on Jenskins and Azure DevOps pipelines.
+It demonstrates building, testing, and uploading a container images based on webMethods products - Microservices Runtime and Universal Messaging.

-## Prerequisites
+# Working with wM assets
 1. Fork this repository.
-2. Add the Integration Server packages that you want to import in the Microservices Runtime (MSR) image in the containers\microservices-runtime\assets\Packages directory.
+2. Add asses on the designated place.
-3. Add the webMethods Unit Tests to validate the packages in the containers\microservices-runtime\assets\Tests directory.
+3. MSR - addd packages under containers\microservices-runtime\assets\Packages directory.
+Add configuration template under FILL HERE.
+Add the webMethods Unit Tests to validate the packages in the containers\microservices-runtime\assets\Tests directory.
+4. UM - add an export of the UM real(generated from the Enterprise manager tool) under containers/universal-messaging/data/ as a file called config.xml.
-4. Log in Docker Hub (https://hub.docker.com/) and checkout the MSR image.
+5. Log in Docker Hub (https://hub.docker.com/) and checkout the MSR image and the UM image if you're using them for the sample.
 Accept the license agreement.
+If you plan to use different

+# Jenkins Pipeline

+## Azure DevOps Pipeline

+### Prerequisites
-5. Log in Azure DevOps (https://dev.azure.com/).
+1. Log in Azure DevOps (https://dev.azure.com/).
-6. Create a new project in Azure DevOps.
+2. Create a new project in Azure DevOps.
-7. In the new project, go to "Project settings" -> "GitHub connections" -> "Create a GitHub connection to the current repository" to add the webm-azure-devops repository as the source code repository.
+3. In the new project, go to "Project settings" -> "GitHub connections" -> "Create a GitHub connection to the current repository" to add the webm-azure-devops repository as the source code repository.
-8. Create a service connection to the Docker Hub registry that will be used to pull the base images from Docker Hub:
+4. Create a service connection to the Docker Hub registry that will be used to pull the base images from Docker Hub:
 - Go to "Project settings" -> "Service connection" -> "Choose Docker Registry" -> "Select Docker Hub".
 - Provide your Docker Hub credentials when prompted, but also make sure you are logged in your account on Docker Hub.
 - Give the connection a name that indicates its purpose, such as "dockerHub".
-9. Create a service connection to a target docker registry to which to push the images:
+5. Create a service connection to a target docker registry to which to push the images:
 - If you have a docker registry, follow the steps in step 8 to set up the target connection to the docker registry that you already use.
 - If you do not have a docker registry and want to use the Azure Container Registry, from "Choose Docker Registry" select "Azure Registry".
 For details see https://portal.azure.com/#create/hub

 **Note:** When connecting to an external docker registry, it takes some time for Azure to refresh the systems and show the registry created outside of Azure DevOps.

-## Creating and running the Azure pipeline
+### Creating and running the Azure pipeline
 1. In the Azure project, choose the action to create a new pipeline and select:
 - GitHub YAML for your code base
 - the current repository